abayomipopoola/abayomipopoola/src/content/blog/payment-systems-and-the-emerging-economy-pt-1/index.md

 The operation of the model is often referred to as the payment process and it involves four basic steps:

 - _Payment instructions_ are the information contained in a wire transfer or cheque.
 These instructions are from the payer and tell the paying bank to transfer value to the beneficiary through the network and receiving bank.
-- _Payment generation_ is when the instructions are entered into the system—e.g. printed on a cheque or transmitted via ACH or wire.
+- _Payment generation_ is when the instructions are entered into the system, e.g. printed on a cheque or transmitted via ACH or wire.
 - _Clearing_ is the process where the banks use the payment information to transfer money between themselves on behalf of the payer and the beneficiary (payee).
 - _Settlement_ is the final step in the basic process and occurs when the beneficiary's (payee's) bank account is credited and the payer's bank account is debited.
 Final settlement occurs when the banks irrevocably pass value among themselves, a distinction that has important treasury implications.

-The actual payment process will depend on the type of payment instrument that the payer and payee choose to use—or have chosen for them by their financial institutions.
+The actual payment process will depend on the type of payment instrument that the payer and payee choose to use, or have chosen for them by their financial institutions.

 ### Payment Channels